 “These trainings have helped me in all of my relationships, especially in being a better parent in my family,” he says.

 Having a great team to work with and managers who support him have been another silver lining in his work.
 He’s come to appreciate the value of doing a good job amidst a daily routine.
 He’s grateful for a workplace that emphasizes celebration.
 Having co-workers that come from many parts of the world who bring their life experience into the home makes each day special.
 Having to pivot quickly when extraordinary events pop up is still a learning curve.

 “I’m still working on the need to ‘go with the flow’,” he says with a smile.

-Jeff acknowledges that, as in any job, working as an RSW can have challenges and sometimes “the job isn’t glamorous.”
+Jeff acknowledges that, as in any job, working as a Support Worker can have challenges and sometimes “the job isn’t glamorous.”
 Still, Jeff would not have stayed in this work for 25 years if the benefits didn’t far outweigh those challenges.
 His words of wisdom for anyone considering working in this field are to remember the gifts that come from a job that is focused on person-centred care.

 “There are many opportunities to support people, giving them the fullest life possible in their homes and communities,” he says.
 “It’s a life-giving environment for everyone involved.
 This has been a job, and a life, that I have thoroughly loved being a part of these past 25 years.”

 John and his daughter, Himali both work for Communitas.
 Though their work is in different settings, they’ve had the same meaningful career experience.

 When Adria reflects on her journey towards mental wellness, she recognizes that the journey began with a reconnection to her indigenous roots.